atomicptr/defold.nvim/README.md

 ### Launchers

-Since Neovim is a terminal based application it has to be run through a Terminal, we currently support:
+Since Neovim is a terminal based application it has to be run through something, by default we do this through [Neovide](https://neovide.dev/) or a terminal

+**Note**: While optional, I'd recommend you to have Neovide installed and available in your PATH

+#### Supported Terminals

 - [ghostty](https://ghostty.org/)
 - [kitty](https://sw.kovidgoyal.net/kitty/)